Noise-induced shallow circuits and absence of barren plateaus: Quantum machine learning under non-unital noise: Barren plateaus

 \end{lemma} \begin{proof} Due to left and right invariance, the $2$-qubit parameterized unitaries can be absorbed in the $2$-design unitaries.
 Moreover, by Eq.~\eqref{eq:der}, we have

 Since $\Phi^{*}_{[k,L]}(H)$ ends with a layer of single-qubits $2$-design gates and these form a $1$-design (Lemma~\ref{le:qubitonedesign}) by taking the expected value only over that layer, we have

-where in the last equality we have used the first moment formula (Eq.~\eqref{eq:1momHaar}) and the fact that any operator commutes with the identity. \end{proof} The previous Lemma implies that $\Var[\partial_\mu C]=\Ex[(\partial_\mu C)^2]$, so we care only about the latter quantity from now on.
+where we have used the first moment formula (Eq.~\eqref{eq:1momHaar}) and the fact that any operator commutes with the identity. \end{proof} The previous Lemma implies that $\Var[\partial_\mu C]=\Ex[(\partial_\mu C)^2]$, so we care only about the latter quantity from now on.
 We now present a lemma, similar in spirit to Lemma~\ref{le:mixham}, which will be useful to deal with upper and lower bounds of partial derivatives.

 \begin{lemma}[Pauli mixing to Gradients] Let $H_\mu$ be a $2$-local Hamiltonian.
 Let $f(\cdot) \coloneqq i\Tr\!\left(\Phi_{[1,k]}(\rho_0) \left[H_\mu ,\Phi^{*}_{[k,L]}(\cdot)\right]\right)$ be an operator function.
 Then we have \begin{itemize} \item Let $H \coloneqq \sum_{P\in \{I,X,Y,Z\}^{\otimes n}} a_P P$, with $a_P\in \mathbb{R}$ for any $P\in \{I,X,Y,Z\}^{\otimes n}$.
 We have